danussh/video-frontend/README.md

 FRONTEND DEPLOYED ON NETLIFY : https://eager-jang-15b24f.netlify.app/

+Video application To call a user registerd in app Search Oncle logged in Can call the registerd users Responsive Application for all Mobile Screens
+Call a user by Sharing the ID to another user
+Login and Register Functionality
+Password Encryted, Protected Route once logeed in Cannot go back Call a user Available from search
+Refer To ScreenShots Pls

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).